kitech/cygo/corona-c/readme.md

    if manually GC_FREE(obj) it???
 [ ] GC_mark_from crash
     maybe stack corrupt reason
+[ ] ==24352==WARNING: ASan doesn't fully support makecontext/swapcontext functions and may produce false positives in some cases!

 ### Note
 * A program entering an infinite recursion or running out of space in the stack memory is known as a stack overflow